Detection of the Mass-Dependent Dual-Type Transition of Galaxy Spins in IllustrisTNG Simulations: Introduction

-Meanwhile, \citet{LL20} developed a new algorithm of quantifying the spin transition threshold, in their attempt to universally describe its web-type dependence with the help of a N-body simulation \citep[see also][]{lee-etal20}.
+Meanwhile, \citet{LL20} developed a new algorithm for the spin transition threshold, in their attempt to universally describe its web-type dependence with the help of a N-body simulation \citep[see also][]{lee-etal20}.
 Rather than measuring the spin directions of DM halos relative to the surrounding filament axes or sheet planes, they determined them relative to the three eigenvectors of the local tidal tensors, varying the smoothing scale.
-Finding that the preferred directions of the halo spins exhibit a mass-dependent transition from the third to the second tidal eigenvectors at $z=0$, \citet{LL20} suggested that the spin transition threshold should be determined as the mass range at which the Kolmogorov--Smirnov (KS) test rejects the null hypothesis of $p(\cost_{2})=p(\cost_{3})$ at a confidence level lower than $99.9\%$.
-Here, $p(\cost_{2})$ and $p(\cost_{3})$ represent the probability densities of the cosines of the angles of the halo spin axes from the second and third tidal eigenvectors, respectively.
+Finding that the preferred directions of the halo spins exhibit a mass-dependent transition from the minor to the intermediate tidal eigenvectors at $z=0$, \citet{LL20} suggested that the spin transition threshold should be determined as the mass range at which the Kolmogorov--Smirnov (KS) test rejects the null hypothesis of $p(\cost_{2})=p(\cost_{3})$ at a confidence level lower than $99.9\%$.
+Here, $p(\cost_{2})$ and $p(\cost_{3})$ represent the probability densities of the cosines of the angles of the halo spin axes from the intermediate and minor tidal eigenvectors, respectively.
 This new methodology turned out to have several distinct advantages.
 First, it can efficiently determine the transition threshold even when the size of a halo sample is quite small.
-Second, it can sort out a false signal of the spin transition in case that the halo spin directions are aligned with both of the second and third tidal eigenvectors.
-Third, it is free from the ambiguity associated with the fact that there are no established unique way to identify the filaments and sheets from the halo distributions.
+Second, it can sort out a false signal of the spin transition in case that the halo spin directions are aligned with both of the intermediate and minor tidal eigenvectors.
+Third, it is free from the ambiguity associated with the fact that there is no established unique way to identify the filaments and sheets from the halo distributions.
 Fourth and most importantly, it can consistently and quantitatively describe how the transition trend varies with the scale of the cosmic web.